brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

 .. note::
-   The initial status of the options corresponds to the default JavaScript tracking code specified via the menu :guilabel:`Administration` > :guilabel:`Measurables` in Matomo.
+   The initial status of the options corresponds to the default JavaScript tracking code specified via the menu :guilabel:`Administration > Measurables` in Matomo.

 Track users with JavaScript disabled
    If this option is enabled, users with JavaScript disabled will be tracked.
    Technically, a :html:`<noscript>` tag is embedded in the web page.

+   Default: *disabled*

+Require cookie consent
+   .. versionadded:: 1.6.0

+   Enable this option when a consent manager is used which sets up consent tracking.
+For more information have a look into `Implementing tracking or cookie consent with the Matomo JavaScript Tracking Client`_.

    Default: *disabled*